rk-Groups/rk-Groups.github.io/dev/STATIC_RULES.md

 - Use Material UI standards across the website: Material Icons, spacing, button style, and component appearance for a consistent, modern look.
 - Use Material UI icons (Material Icons CDN) for all icons throughout the website for consistency and modern appearance.
-- Theme Policy: The site is dark-mode only.
+- **Theme Policy**: The site is dark-mode only.
 Do not implement or re-enable any light theme or theme toggles.
 Ensure `<body>` has `dark-mode` class and never `light-mode`.
+- **Button Contrast**: All buttons must have sufficient color contrast for accessibility.
+Primary buttons use white text on blue background with text shadows for enhanced readability.
+- **Glass Effects**: Use the `.mui-glass` utility for translucent navigation and headers with backdrop blur.
+- **Full-bleed Heroes**: Hero sections should use `.mui-hero--bleed` for full viewport width with gradient backgrounds.

 ## Best Practices